RENCI/ctmd-dashboard/README.md

 ## Tinkering within a Container

-To tinker and test various things, one can log into an individual container with the `exec`.
-For example, we often need to test and polish queries.
-To do so, we can attach to the `postgres` container with the command
+To tinker and test various things, one often needs to log into an individual container with `docker exec`--for example, to test and polish queries.
+To do so, we can attach to the `postgres` container with the following command.

 ```bash
 docker exec -it postgres bash